These small reservoirs located in Newport on Oregon’s central coast are heavily stocked with hatchery rainbow trout from late winter well into spring.

 Some largemouth bass and sunfish also are in the reservoirs, but these are of mostly modest interest to most anglers.

-Warmwater fishing will likely be the only game here by mid-summer, as these shallow reservoirs get pretty warm for trout, which tend to be mostly fished out by then anyway.
+Warmwater fishing will likely be the main game here by mid-summer, as these shallow reservoirs get pretty warm for trout to feed very actively.
+Most trout will likely be fished out by the end of June anyway, but you might pick up a rainbow or two.

 To reach the reservoirs, follow the signs on Highway 101 just north of Walmart and Best Western directing you to Big Creek Road on the east side of the highway.
 You’ll turn on Northeast 31st Street and then Northeast Harney Street before heading east on Big Creek Road.